lhfowl/gan/README.md

     - step 580000 has IS 47.79 and FID 17.10
     - step 585000 has IS 169.68 and FID 8.87 but very low diversity
     - used in `/gan/tensorflow_gan/examples/gpu/example_lowdiversity_genimages_imagenet128.sh`
-    - 64000 images sampled from each of these models are [available here](https://drive.google.com/drive/folders/19YD6otbzJv1QbO-jB9tQKdDt1Vrp8YGb?usp=sharing)
+    - 64000 images (class is random) sampled from each of these models are [available here as tarball](https://drive.google.com/drive/folders/1OKMHYQSZCNHQBsmNCmU3xLFx-Y42NfYC?usp=sharing)
+    - [Browser viewable images here](https://drive.google.com/drive/folders/1iN7io65N7QzkiXYx079SRWr4naOCHbHU?usp=sharing) of 36 images per class from each of these models.

 ## Performance on Imagenet128